Help My Dog with a Gas Problem

 If you are feeding your dog a cheap food, like those found in your local supermarket, your dog may be prone to stomach problems and flatulence.
 Stay away from dogs foods full of fillers.
 Try instead to invest in some super premium dog foods and see if they make a difference.
-Look of foods that have meat as the first ingredients and no words such as ''by products''.
-Same goes with feeding dogs unhealthy table scraps that may be hard to digest.
+Look for foods that have meat as the first ingredients.
+Same goes with feeding dogs certain unhealthy table scraps that may be hard to digest.

-Consult with your vet if you suspect there may be a food allergy involved.
-Your vet may prescribe an hypoallergenic diet that will expose your dog to proteins he never ate before and see how he reacts.
+Consult with your vet if you suspect there may be a food intolerance involved.
+Your vet may prescribe a special diet that will expose your dog to proteins he never ate before or an easier to digest diet and see how he reacts.

 Disclaimer: this article is for educational purposes only and should not be used to replace professional veterinary advice.
 If your dog is exhibiting health problems, refer to your veterinarian for a hands on examination and diagnosis.

 More by this Author

 Learn symptoms of the stages of labor in your pregnant dog and potential signs of problems.
 A comprehensive guide on the several stages of dog labor.